Dbhasin1/ethics-tutorial/.ipynb_checkpoints/tutorial-checkpoint.md

 ---

-This tutorial demonstrates how to build a simple <a href = 'https://en.wikipedia.org/wiki/Recurrent_neural_network'> Vanilla Recurrent Neural Network </a> from scratch in NumPy to perform sentiment analysis on a socially relevant and ethically acquired dataset
+This tutorial demonstrates how to build a simple <a href = 'https://en.wikipedia.org/wiki/Recurrent_neural_network'> Vanilla Recurrent Neural Network </a> from scratch in NumPy to perform sentiment analysis on a socially relevant and ethically acquired dataset.

 You will first learn how to process textual data and convert it to a numeric format that the machine understands.
 As a part of the data preprocessing, you will also employ techniques such as text summarisation which will produce a brief representation of the text and finally sentiment analysis will deduce the emotion expressed in the text.